mlrsoft/DB-Challenge-2024/README.md

 # DB-Challenge-2024 Part 1

-This project uses yarn as package manager.
+This project uses `yarn`` as package manager.

+I ran out of time, which means that the data modelling is not finished.

-There are Utility types and parts of the modelling types.
+There are examples of Utility types and parts of the modelling types.

-I have implemente type testing using vitest
+I have implemented type testing using `vitest --typecheck`

 Not all utility types and modelling types have tests.